junian/serial-device-emulator/docs/README.md

 ----

 > [!IMPORTANT]
-> This project is not actively maintained, a new successor is being developed.
+> This project is not actively maintained, but should still work 100%.
+A new cross-platform successor is being developed.
 You can visit [Termission](https://github.com/junian/termission).

-This project is migrated from the [Google Code][googlecode] repository.

-## Features

-- Manual device control
-- Log everything
-- Auto response using C#-like script language

 ## Installation and Usage